-Generally, Al-Anon meetings are closed unless otherwise noted.
+Generally, Al-Anon meetings are available to "Families and Friends only" (formerly referred to as “closed meetings”) unless otherwise noted.
 This means they are limited to members and prospective members.
 This gives the participants greater freedom to discuss their own ideas and feelings.

-Many groups also hold open meetings where Al-Anon members tell their stories to anyone interested in the family disease of alcoholism.
-Some groups invite members of the professional community to hear how the Al-Anon program aids recovery.
+Many groups also hold meetings for "Families, Friends, and Observers" (formerly referred to as “open meetings”) where Al-Anon members tell their stories to anyone interested in the family disease of alcoholism.
+Some groups invite members of the professional community to these meetings to hear how the Al-Anon program aids recovery.

 |Display group listing(s) using the selections below: If you want to see meetings by day of the week, you can go to the calendar or see the information on the group pages.||